hmcts/shared-datagateway-terraform/README.md

 ## About

-Data gateway setup for PowerBI to Postgres for CTSC reporting
+Data gateway setup for PowerBI to Postgres for Shared services

 ...,